Manel Esteller

 Life & Medical Sciences

-Manel Esteller (Sant Boi de Llobregat, Barcelona, Catalonia, Spain, 1968) graduated in Medicine with Honours from the Universitat de Barcelona in 1992, where he also obtained his PhD degree in molecular genetics in 1996.
+Manel Esteller, born in Sant Boi de Llobregat, Barcelona, Catalonia, Spain (1968), graduated with Honours in Medicine from the Universitat de Barcelona (1992) and earned his PhD in molecular genetics (1996).
 He was an Invited Researcher at the School of Biological and Medical Sciences at the University of St. Andrews (Scotland, UK).
-From 1997 to 2001, He was a researcher at the Johns Hopkins University and School of Medicine (Baltimore, USA) where he established promoter hypermethylation of tumour suppressor genes as a hallmark of all human tumours.
-From Oct.
-2001 to Sept.
-2008 he was CNIO Cancer Epigenetics Laboratory’s leader.
-Since Oct.
-2008 until May 2019, he was the Director of the Cancer Epigenetics and Biology Program (PEBC) at the Bellvitge biomedical campus.
-He is currently Director of the Josep Carreras Leukaemia Research Institute (IJC) and Chairman of Genetics in the School of Medicine of the UB.
+He was a researcher at the Johns Hopkins University and School of Medicine (Baltimore, USA) where he established promoter hypermethylation of tumour suppressor genes as a hallmark of all human tumours (1997 to 2001).
+He led the CNIO Cancer Epigenetics Laboratory (2001-2008) and directed the Cancer Epigenetics and Biology Program (PEBC) in Barcelona (2008-2019).
+As Director he guided the Josep Carreras Leukaemia Research Institute (IJC) (2019-2024).
+Currently, he leads the Cancer Epigenetics Group at Sant Pau Research Institute (IRSantPau), is Chairman of Genetics in the School of Medicine of the University of Barcelona, and is an ICREA Research Professor.

 Research interests